 One of my great joys in life is helping other adopted people explore their many feelings around adoption and gain insight and healing in the process.
 I find expressive arts and drama particularly useful because they cut through the mental story and go to the body, where new insights and healing can occur.
 This is especially helpful for adoptees because most of our trauma is pre-verbal and pre-cognitive.
 These somatic and creative processes also help artfully create beauty and meaning out of challenging experiences.

-A one-day drama therapy & expressive arts workshop for adult adoptees
+A 10-week drama therapy & expressive arts group for adult adoptees

 Adopted people often have complex feelings, identities and family relationships that are difficult to navigate.
 Grief, gratitude, anger, abandonment, forgiveness, confusion, acceptance——–there are few places where the diversity of adoption experiences can be witnessed and held.
 Join us for a day of exploration and healing with prominent drama therapy and expressive arts facilitators.
 We will uncover and transform our stories into life affirming narratives through drama therapy, voice work, Playback Theatre, drawing, movement, and journaling.
 No previous arts experience necessary.
 Shy people are welcome!

 Armand Volkas, MFT, RDT/BCT

 Amber Field, Adoptee & Expressive Arts Facilitator

 10 Tuesdays, 4-7pm, Oct 10-Dec 12

 The Living Arts Counseling Center